 Redtail monkeys are common forest guenon, brownish in appearance with white cheek whiskers, a coppery red tail, and a distinctive heart-shaped white patch on its nose giving rise to the descriptive alternative name White-nosed monkey.

 They are usually seen singly, in pairs, or in small family groups.
-But also associate with other monkey species and has been known to accumulate in groups of up 200 animals.
+But also associated with other monkey species and has been known to accumulate in groups of up to 200 animals.

-Endemic to Uganda, it has few distinguishing features, but it can be distinguished from other forest monkeys by its baboon like behaviours, shaggier appearance, light grey cheeks and slight mane.
+Endemic to Uganda, it has few distinguishing features, but it can be distinguished from other forest monkeys by its baboon-like behaviors, shaggier appearance, light grey cheeks, and slight mane.

 It mainly resides in lowland forests and mid-altitude forests.
 It is a great Uganda tourist attraction in Mabira Forest Reserve in Central Uganda and it can also be encountered in Kibale Forest National Park in western Uganda.